DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/intro/glossary.md

   global management brings together multiple submodules, each submodule also has a corresponding administrator role, for example:

-    - IAM Admin: Manage Access Control, that is, manage users/groups and authorization
+    - IAM Owner Manage Access Control, that is, manage users/groups and authorization

     - Workspace Admin: Permission to manage levels and workspaces, only this permission can create levels